If there’s one thing we all take for granted literally every second of our lives, it has to be breathing. Look at yourself; you’re doing it right now!

 Common Breathing And Respiratory Problems

 A wise old stoner once said; and I kid you not guys, he said, “Life is all in the breath!
 He who half breathes only half lives.”
 Of course, I couldn’t ask him what happens to he whose breath stinks, but I’ll leave that thought hanging right there.
-But as lucid as that foggy proverb might be, it rings loud and true for most Americans.
+But as lucid as that foggy proverb might be, it rings loud and true for most.

 Being in constant contact and interaction with atmospheric air, the respiratory system can get exposed to plenty of contaminants.
 If you have asthma, allergies, bronchitis or any respiratory issue, then you know what I’m talking about.